 Happiness is a great healer.
 We want the stay in a hospital to be a fun and exciting experience for the kids,” explains Tomas Gedda, Head of fundraising at the Foundation for Queen Silvia Children’s Hospital in Gothenburg.

 Four years have now passed since Tomas Gedda embarked on the successful healing jungle rooms project.
 The Foundation funds and provides ancillary services designed to make a child’s hospital stay as pleasant as possible.
 The thinking is that fun activities, games, and music reduce fear and pain, speeding the healing process.

-“Children who are in pain and feeling stressed don’t want to lie there in bare, reverberating rooms decorated in dull colours, with cables criss-crossing the ceiling,” says Tomas.
+“Children who are in pain and feeling stressed don’t want to lie there in bare, reverberating rooms decorated in dull colors, with cables crisscrossing the ceiling,” says Tomas.

 Read the full interview with Tomas and visit the rooms in 360 view – in the new digital ECO Magazine Healthcare Edition (completely free)

-Join the conversation about healthcare sound environments online: #SafeAndSound
+Join the conversation about healthcare sound environments online by using #SafeAndSound